GetPageSpeed/nginx-extras-docs/docs/index.md

 The NGINX Extras is the largest [_commercial_](https://www.getpagespeed.com/repo-subscribe){target=_blank} collection of prebuilt dynamic NGINX modules on the Internet.
 Each module can be installed as a separate package.

-The major benefit of packaged installs is of course security, maintainability, and reproducibility.
+The major benefit of packaged installations is of course security, maintainability, and reproducibility.
 No longer you have to manually compile anything when you need to update NGINX or modules.
 An update is just a `yum update` that takes seconds and no downtime whatsoever.